 However, you can complete a recharacterization (reversal) of a Traditional IRA to Roth IRA conversion as long as the transfer is made by the due date of your return, including extensions.

-Per IRS Publication 590-A Contributions to Individual Retirement Arrangements (IRAs), starting on page 21:
+Per IRS Publication 590-A Contributions to Individual Retirement Arrangements (IRAs), page 21:

 Time Limit for Making a Rollover Contribution

 You generally must make the rollover contribution by the 60th day after the day you receive the distribution from your traditional IRA or your employer's plan.

 Example.
 You received an eligible rollover distribution from your traditional IRA on June 30, 2022, that you intend to roll over to your 403(b) plan.
 To postpone including the distribution in your income, you must complete the rollover by August 29, 2022, the 60th day following June 30.

 The IRS may waive the 60-day requirement where the failure to do so would be against equity or good conscience, such as in the event of a casualty, disaster, or other event beyond your reasonable control.
 For exceptions to the 60-day period, see Ways to get a waiver of the 60-day rollover requirement, later.